Natalie Anderson (television personality)

-Natalie Anderson and Nadiya Anderson (born April 11, 1986) are American television personalities and twins, most commonly known as "The Twinnies".
-They appeared on The Amazing Race and Survivor: San Juan del Sur.
-Nadiya was the first contestant to be voted out, while Natalie was crowned Sole Survivor, winning the show's $1 million prize.
-Natalie also competed on Survivor: Winners at War, an all winners season.
-After being voted out first, she battled her way back into the game from the Edge of Extinction and finished runner-up on the season.
+Natalie Anderson (born April 11, 1986) is an American television personality.
+She appeared in The Amazing Race and Survivor: San Juan del Sur.
+In the San Juan del Sur season, after her twin Nadiya was the first contestant eliminated, Natalie eventually became crowned Sole Survivor, winning the show's $1 million prize.
+Natalie also competed on Survivor: Winners at War, an all-winners season.
+After being voted out first, she battled her way back into the game from the Edge of Extinction twist and finished first runner-up on the season.

 Early life

-The Anderson twins were born in New York City to a Tamil father and a Sinhalese mother, but they moved to Sri Lanka when they were three and were there during the Sri Lankan Civil War.
-They moved to West Hartford, Connecticut when they were 13 years old, attending Hall High School, where both sisters ran track and Natalie was captain of the swim team, and later attended Fordham University's Gabelli School of Business, where Natalie played rugby.
-Before participating in their first season on The Amazing Race, both had moved to Edgewater, New Jersey.
-Natalie was studying physical therapy while Nadiya was a project coordinator for Bridge2Peace, which is an American educational charity operating in Sri Lanka.
+Natalie Anderson was born in Queens alongside her twin Nadiya to a Tamil father and a Sinhalese mother.
+She and her family moved to Sri Lanka at age three amid the Sri Lankan Civil War.
+The whole family moved to West Hartford, Connecticut at age thirteen.
+There, she alongside Nadiya attended Hall High School, where the twins ran track and Natalie was captain of the swim team.
+The twins later attended Fordham University's Gabelli School of Business, where Natalie played rugby.
+Before participating in their own debut season of The Amazing Race, both had moved to Edgewater, New Jersey.
+Natalie was studying physical therapy, while Nadiya was a project coordinator for Bridge2Peace, which is an American educational charity operating in Sri Lanka.

 Television appearances

 The Amazing Race

-Natalie and Nadiya first participated in the 21st season of The Amazing Race, where they called each other "Twinnie".
-The twins won two legs during the season but were eliminated in 4th place in the penultimate leg.
-They returned in the 24th season All-Stars competition, but were eliminated in the first leg of the season.
+Natalie and Nadiya first participated in the twenty-first season of The Amazing Race, where they called each other "Twinnie".
+The twins won two legs during the season but were eliminated in the penultimate leg, placing them fourth.
+They returned in the twenty-fourth season, which was an All-Stars (all-returnees) competition, but were eliminated in the first leg of the season.

 Survivor

 San Juan del Sur

 Natalie and Nadiya appeared as contestants on Survivor: San Juan del Sur.
 The twins appeared on a season that used the Blood vs. Water theme, which pitted nine pairs of loved ones against each other.
 Natalie was placed on the Hunahpu tribe, while Nadiya was on the Coyopa tribe, as the season's theme was pairs of loved ones competing against each other on opposing tribes.
 Nadiya was the first contestant eliminated from the competition.
 Natalie remained in the game, making it into the merged Huyopa tribe, and won three reward challenges, one individual immunity, and was sent to Exile Island twice.
-Natalie ultimately made it into the Final Three and was voted by the jury in a 5–2–1 vote as the Sole Survivor, winning the season's $1,000,000 grand prize.
+Anderson ultimately made it into the Final Three and was voted by the jury in a 5–2–1 vote as the Sole Survivor, winning the season's $1,000,000 grand prize.

-Natalie was slated to return for Survivor: Game Changers as a member of the Nuku tribe, but she suffered a concussion and was replaced by Sierra Dawn Thomas.
+Anderson was slated to return for Survivor: Game Changers as a member of the Nuku tribe, but she suffered a concussion and was replaced by Sierra Dawn Thomas.